0xnaylor/blockchain-developer-bootcamp-final-project/README.md

 - Cannot connect metamask to frontend when running the backend on Ganache.
 - Automate the retrieval of the contract address from the generated JSON file, instead of having to manually copy and paste it after a new deployment.
+- Make the contract pausable
+- Maybe experiment with making the contract upgradable via a proxy